MariusSMA/etch-a-sketch/README.md

 ## Overview

-### Disclaimer
+### Attribution

-The design and some JavaScript functionality was inspired by [Michael](https://github.com/michalosman)'s project, which really helped me grasp JS better.
+- The design and some JavaScript functionality was inspired by [Michael](https://github.com/michalosman)'s project, which really helped me grasp JS better.

+- The favicon was taken from [Freepik](https://www.flaticon.com/free-icons/pen)

 ### The challenge